Booze Britain

-Booze Britain is a fly-on-the-wall documentary television series produced by Granada that aired on British satellite TV channel Bravo in half-hour episodes which document the binge drinking culture of various towns and cities in the United Kingdom, typically following the main star of the show, G 'the tank' Hutt.
+Booze Britain is a Fly on the wall documentary television series produced by Granada that aired on British Satellite television channel Bravo in half-hour episodes which document the binge drinking culture of various towns and cities in the United Kingdom.
 The series follows a group of friends as they indulge in an evening drinking heavily in various establishments usually in their own town or city, police officers fining and arresting people for various alcohol-related incidents and also paramedics who are called out to handle the consequences of drunkenness.
 The narration by Mark Womack provides alcohol-related statistics and comments on medical issues raised by the scenes depicted.

 Its second series, subtitled Binge Nation, visits numerous places in the country.